$\mathbb{H}^{p,q}$-convex cocompactness and higher higher Teichm\"uller spaces: Introduction

 \subsection{Organization of the paper}

-In Section~\ref{sec:reminders} we recall some well-known facts on convex projective geometry, $\H^{p,q}$-convex cocompact representations, and cohomological dimension.
+In Section~\ref{sec:reminders} we recall some well-known facts on convex projective geometry, on the pseudo-Riemannian hyperbolic space~$\H^{p,q}$, on limit cones, and on $\H^{p,q}$-convex cocompact representations.
 In Section~\ref{sec:nonpos-spheres-weakly-sp-gr} we discuss some central notions for the paper, namely weakly spacelike $p$-graphs in~$\H^{p,q}$ and their boundaries, which are non-positive $(p-1)$-spheres in $\di\H^{p,q}$.
 In Section~\ref{sec:two-prelim-results} we establish two preliminary results, one that allows us to pass from a convex to a properly convex open subset of $\H^{p,q}$ in order to use Hilbert metrics (Proposition~\ref{prop:M-in-prop-conv-Omega}), and that also allows us to prove Proposition~\ref{prop:proper-action-M}, and another one about non-degenerate parts of weakly spacelike $p$-graphs and their boundaries (Proposition~\ref{prop:ME-weakly-sp-gr}).
 In Section~\ref{sec:suff-cond-Hpq-cc} we prove Theorem~\ref{thm:geom-action-weakly-sp-gr} (hence Theorem~\ref{thm:geom-action-weakly-sp-gr-basic}) and discuss examples of weakly spacelike $p$-graphs with proper cocompact actions of \emph{non-hyperbolic} groups.
-In Section~\ref{sec:non-deg-limit} we prove Proposition~\ref{prop:non-deg-limit}, and in Section~\ref{sec:proof-main-thm} we complete the proof of Theorem~\ref{thm:main}.
+In Section~\ref{sec:non-deg-limit} we prove Proposition~\ref{prop:non-deg-limit}.
+In Section~\ref{sec:proof-main-thm} we deduce Theorems \ref{thm:charact-Hpq-cc-sphere} and~\ref{thm:non-deg-limit-sphere}, and complete the proofs of Theorems \ref{thm:main} and \ref{thm:main-general}--\ref{thm:main-general-spacelike-p-mfd}.
 In Appendix~\ref{appendix}, we explain how to obtain Zariski-dense $\H^{p,q}$-convex cocompact representations for various Gromov hyperbolic groups whose boundary is a $(p-1)$-sphere, including hyperbolic lattices but also more exotic examples, using \cite{lm19,mst}.